Kinovea/kinovea-docs/source/observation/playback_ui.rst

 4. Working zone area
 --------------------
 The working zone defines the segment of the video that the player is working with.
+The play head loops within the working zone.

 .. image:: /images/observation/workingzone.png